inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/six-ways-machine-learning-threatens-social-justice-website-article.md

 link: "https://bigthink.com/technology-innovation/machine-learning-ethics"
 keywords: []
 learnTags: ["ethics","fairness","trust","bias","machineLearning"]
-summary: |-
-  An article that delves into how machine learning is a powerful and imperfect tool that should not go unmonitored.
+summary: "An article that delves into how machine learning is a powerful and imperfect tool that should not go unmonitored. "
 ---